WilliamStephan/RPS-Multiplayer/README.md

 javaScript homework for full stack development bootcamp UT-Austin (UT-VIRT-FSF-PT-11-2019-U-LOL)

 Another relatively simple project morphing into something a bit more complicated.
-What started as a two person rock, paper scissor game became a mass player game using Google's Firebase products.
+What started as a two person rock, paper scissor game became a MMO game using Google's Firebase products.
 Here's an outline…

 it is deployed here using [Google hosting](https://bootcamp-6ad6e.firebaseapp.com).